James: first apostle executed

 Herod and the Jews weren’t planning a square dance.
 Many Bible experts agree that Herod and the Jews likely expected a sequel to the execution of James.

 This isn’t John the apostle, who was one of Jesus’ 12 original disciples.
 It was another John, apparently nicknamed Mark.
 Or maybe his mom liked the name “John” and his dad liked “Mark.”
 Who knows?
 Bible writers sometimes called him “John,” sometimes “Mark,” and sometimes “John, also called Mark.”
 He was a cousin of Barnabas and an associate of Paul, who sometimes traveled with Paul on mission trips (Colossians 4:10).

 Some Jews said each person not only has a guardian angel, but that guardian angels look like the people they guard.
 This idea isn’t in the Bible, but it’s in other revered Jewish writings and rabbi-written commentaries from ancient times.

 This is the first time James, whom many consider the brother of Jesus, shows up in the Bible as a leader of the Christian movement.
 He apparently pastored the mother church in Jerusalem.
 He also chaired a Jerusalem Council meeting to settle problems in the church (see Acts 15).
-Paul called this James, along with apostles Peter and John “pillars of the church” (Galatians 2:9 NLT).
+Paul called this James, along with apostles Peter and John “pillars of the church” (Galatians 2:9 New Living Translation).

 Tyre and Sidon are Mediterranean seaside cities in what is now the Arab nation of Lebanon, on Israel’s northern border.